Purchase the Day Trips and Hidden Places Around Rochester books on Amazon

 The Great New York State Fair

-The New York State Fair, established in 1841 and moved to its current location in Syracuse in 1890, is the oldest state fair in the United States.
-It is also one of the largest, with around one million visitors yearly, and some days attracting over 100,000 people.
-The fair runs annually, starting on the 3rd or 4th Wednesday of August and ending on Labor Day.
+The New York State Fair, established in 1841 and moved to its current location in Syracuse in 1890, is the oldest in the United States.
+It is also one of the largest, with around one million visitors yearly, and on some days, it attracts over 100,000 people.
+The fair runs annually, starting on the third or fourth Wednesday of August and ending on Labor Day.

 Lights on the Lake cover